Engine: Physically powered motor

 Some motors are powered by potential or kinetic energy, for example some funiculars, gravity plane and ropeway conveyors have used the energy from moving water or rocks, and some clocks have a weight that falls under gravity.
 Other forms of potential energy include compressed gases (such as pneumatic motors), springs (clockwork motors) and elastic bands.

 Historic military siege engines included large catapults, trebuchets, and (to some extent) battering rams were powered by potential energy.

 Pneumatic motor

 A pneumatic motor is a machine that converts potential energy in the form of compressed air into mechanical work.
 Pneumatic motors generally convert the compressed air to mechanical work through either linear or rotary motion.
-Linear motion can come from either a diaphragm or piston actuator, while rotary motion is supplied by either a vane type air motor or piston air motor.
+Linear motion can come from either a diaphragm or a piston actuator, while rotary motion is supplied by either a vane type air motor or piston air motor.
 Pneumatic motors have found widespread success in the hand-held tool industry and continual attempts are being made to expand their use to the transportation industry.
 However, pneumatic motors must overcome efficiency deficiencies before being seen as a viable option in the transportation industry.